zarrenspry/ansbile_collections-vcloud_director/README.md

 # Prerequisites

-pyvcloud is required for this collection.
+pyvcloud is required for this collection. netaddr is required for this collection.
+Python => 3.6 is required for this collection.

 # Using this collection

-You can install this collection usinng the following command.
+You can install this collection using the following command.

 ```console
 foo@bar:~$ ansible-galaxy collection install git+https://github.com/zarrenspry/ansbile_collections-vcloud_director.git